smallbets/userbase/README.md

 # An end-to-end encrypted web app
 This is a simple to-do web app, with a twist: All user data is end-to-end encrypted!

-The to-do data gets encrypted by the browser with an AES-256 key that is never sent to the server.
+The to-do data gets encrypted by the browser with an AES-256 key that never goes to the server.
 The app user gets data privacy, while the app developer gets spared from the burden of handling user data.
 A win-win.

 For now, this is just a prototype app.
-It was built as a proof of concept to demonstrate that it is possible for web apps like this to work without the need of running database queries on the server.
-With end-to-end encryption, all database queries run in the browser, and the server is there only for storing encrypting blobs of data and for access control.
+It is a proof of concept to demonstrate that web apps like this can work and perform adequately without server-side database queries.
+With end-to-end encryption, all database queries happen in the browser.
+The server is there to handle access control and store the encrypted data.

 ## Demo